 One of the reasons why suicide rates is higher amongst those who have come back from combat is because of sexual assault.
 Not only that, but many sexual assault victims start abusing drugs or alcohol, which can worsen the depression and traumatic responses they have.
 It has been stated that 33% of those who have experienced any type of sexual assault will have suicidal thoughts or even act upon those thoughts.
 The truth is many soldiers are even assaulted by other soldiers.
 They live in fear of being discharged, so some never report it and continuing working with the person who assaulted them.
 If you have been affected by sexual assault, know there are resources available.
 One example is the Veterans Crisis Line.
 You can also find this resource at the bottom of this guide.

-Unfortunately, there is a stigma attached to substance abuse.
+Unfortunately, there is a stigma attached to substance use disorder.
 It is important that people know there are ways to better understand drug and alcohol use, addiction, treatments, and prevention methods as well.
 There are many programs that could help any veteran to avoid an addiction.
 The VA has many treatment methods such as aqua therapy and acupuncture.
 Some other ways to knock out the stigma are to:

 - Get family members and friends involved in the veteran’s therapy sessions